 Glaciology The Mendenhall Glacier, within 10 miles from UAS, is our gateway to the Juneau Icefield.
-Environmental Science undergrads participate in mass balance measurements and studies on the impact of glacial recession on southeast Alaska watersheds guided by UAS Environmental Science faculty.
+Environmental Science undergraduates participate in mass balance measurements and studies on the impact of glacial recession on southeast Alaska watersheds guided by UAS Environmental Science faculty.

 For a link to a comprehensive list of Mendenhall Glacier Related Publications click here.